JPSC-PDRC-KEIO/jpscdocs_en/married/about_your_life.rst

 5. Bottom

-How many times in the past one month did you feel, “I am not understood by my family” ?
+How many times in the past one month did you feel, “I am not understood by my family”?
 =========================================================================================

 1. Many times